Alternative Careers For Scientists

-1. Technical Service
+1. Technical Services

-Many opportunities exist to grow in your career within a company if you want to move up the corporate ladder.
+Many opportunities exist to grow your career within a company if you want to move up the corporate ladder.
 Just be prepared to answer the phone 30–40 times a day and, once in a while, be berated by a customer.

-2. Product manager/marketing
+2. Product Manager/Marketing

-Product managers are responsible for taking care of a product from birth to discontinuation.
-The job has many responsibilities so fits best with people who are highly organized, can multi-task and lead teams.
+Product managers are responsible for a product from launch to discontinuation.
+The job has many responsibilities so fits best with people who are highly organized, and can multi-task, and lead teams.
 The main goal of a product manager is to make money for the company.

-3. BioTech Sales Representative
+3. Biotech Sales Representative

 4. Field Application Scientist (FAS)

 The FAS role is often a perfect position for academic bench scientists looking to move into industry.
-The FAS is called in when a key customer is interested in purchasing a new product or is having trouble getting one to work.
+The FAS is called in when a customer is interested in purchasing a new product or is having trouble getting an existing one to work.

 5. Business Development

-Business development is a very exciting role that involves growing and shaping the scope of a companys’ business approach.
-This can mean making technical collaborations with other companies, bringing in contract work or licensing in or out technologies through to deciding on mergers and acquisitions.
+Business development is a very exciting role that involves growing and shaping the scope of a company’s business approach.
+This can mean making technical collaborations with other companies, bringing in contract work, or licensing in or out technologies through to deciding on mergers and acquisitions.

-The person should have a good feel for the changes going on in the market and what might be the next hot technology or area of research.
-Your advice can have a big effect on the decisions the company makes so expect high stress and pressure.
+The person should have a good feel for the changes going on in the market and what the next hot technology or area of research might be.
+Your advice can have a big effect on the decisions a company makes, so expect high stress and pressure.

 6. Manufacturing Quality Assurance (QA)/Quality Control (QC)

-Or try making liters of competent cells, bearing in mind that if the efficiency falls below a set number and then you have to start all over again.
+Or try scaling up protein expression and purification to make liters of enzyme and keep it soluble.
+Or making liters of competent cells, bearing in mind that if the efficiency falls below a set number you have to start all over again.
+You get the picture!

 Manufacturing requires precision, perfection, and focus.
-Manufacturing scientists do everything from production, to the QC.
-Depending on what the product is used for, the QC can involve complex techniques like real-time PCR, cloning, or enzyme activity assays.
+Manufacturing scientists do everything from production to the QC.
+Depending on what the product is used for, the QC can involve complex techniques such as real-time PCR, cloning, or enzyme activity assays.

 7. Technology Transfer

 Technology transfer involves finding ways to commercialize technologies developed in the public sector (universities or government agencies).
-It is like the academia equivalent of business development and requires many of the same skills.
+It is like the academic equivalent of business development and requires many of the same skills.

-8. Science Copy Writing
+8. Science Copywriting

 9. Medical/Technical Writing

 Another type of science writing is technical writing, which includes writing handbooks/product manuals and application notes.
-This uses less of the creative side and more of the ability to communicate exactly how something should be done.
-If the protocol is not clear, it is the problem of the technical writer (and the product manager).
+This requires less creativity and more of the ability to communicate exactly how something should be done.
+If a protocol is unclear, it is the problem of the technical writer (and the product manager).

 10. Science Journalism

-Having a science background will help you know when a candidates skills match are a good match for an employer, but the competition for good candidates is high and part of the job is being a nudge.
+Having a science background will help you know when a candidate’s skills are a good match for an employer, but the competition for good candidates is high and part of the job is being a nudge.
 Typical recruiters call or email at least 10–15 times before they accept a “no” answer!

-14. Patent examiner
+14. Patent Examiner